unswexplains/unswexplains.github.io/51231ab00b15/content.md

 When we use a sample to learn about a larger population, we want the sample to be *representative*.
 That is, we want summary facts about the sample to be the same as the corresponding summary facts about the population.
 If they are, then we can infer facts about the population from facts about the sample.

 How do we make sure that the sample is representative?
 Unfortunately, unless the population is perfectly uniform, we can't.
-If the population varies, as is usually the case, then there's always a chance that the composition of the sample might be different from the composition of the population as a whole.
+If the population varies, as is usually the case, then there's always a chance that the composition of the sample is different from the composition of the population as a whole.

 Nevertheless, there are two things we can do to maximise the likelihood that the sample is representative: